Bhagya1401/CS27020-SQL/README.md

-# CS23820-C-and-C++
+# CS27020 SQL
-Contains all of the coding worksheets and assignments I have completed in this module
+Contains all of the SQL worksheets I have completed in this module